The FAQ’s below provide answers to most of the common questions that we receive from prospective applicants.

 - What is the typical career path for your Ph.D.’s?

-- Do you encourage student exchanges with other universities and how do I apply?
+- Do you host doctoral students from other universities, and how do I apply?

 - What is the Student Speaker Series?